crocs-muni/tls-warning-collector/README.md

 ```

 ## Authors
-The framework is developed at the [Centre for Research on Cryptography and Security (formerly Laboratory of Security and Applied Cryptography)](https://www.fi.muni.cz/research/crocs/), [Masaryk University](http://www.muni.cz/), Brno, Czech Republic.
+The framework is developed at the [Centre for Research on Cryptography and Security (CRoCS)](https://crocs.fi.muni.cz), at the [Masaryk University](http://www.muni.cz/) in Brno, Czech Republic.
 * **Martin Ukrop** 2018 - now (project lead, initial implementation)
 * **Lydia Kraus** 2018 - now (project lead, researcher)
 * **Filip Gontko** 2019 - now (main developer)